 - Proactive — This is a recruiter who uses sales techniques to target and attract higher-quality candidates.
 While more successful than reactive recruiters overall, these professionals are still missing out on crucial recruiting and placement opportunities.

-- Interactive — This interactive recruiter focuses on building relationships with top-performing talent — including passive candidates who are not be actively looking for a new job.
+- Interactive — This interactive recruiter focuses on building relationships with top-performing talent — including passive candidates who are not actively looking for a new job.
 They also know how to showcase your brand to attract the best candidates.

 As a professional recruiting and staffing agency, we work with a variety of small and large employers across nearly every industry.
 As such, we wanted to share some of the ways small business owners, HR teams, and managers can get the most from their experience when working with a job recruiter.

-Knowing how to work with recruiters effectively is essential to becoming more comfortable and familiar with the process.
+Knowing how to work with recruiters and headhunters effectively is essential to becoming more comfortable and familiar with the process.
 Being able to answer the question “how does a recruiter work?” will help to prepare you for this process.

 Here are a few key things to keep in mind to make the most of your time and money when working with a recruiter from a third-party firm: